phoboslab/Ejecta/README.md

 # EjectaGL

-Ejecta is a fast, open source JavaScript, Canvas & Audio implementation for iOS.
-Think of it as a Browser that can only display a Canvas element.
+EjectaGL is a fast, open source JavaScript, WebGL (& Audio implementation) for iOS.
+Think of it as a Browser that can only display a WebGL Canvas element.

-EjectaGL adds WebGL support to Ejecta.
+EjectaGL is forked from Ejecta project which replaces the 2D Canvas with a WebGL Canvas.

-More info & Documentation on Ejecta: http://impactjs.com/ejecta
+More info & Documentation on Ejecta: http://impactjs.com/ejecta (till EjectGL get it's own documentation)

-Ejecta/EjectaGL is published under the [MIT Open Source License](http://opensource.org/licenses/mit-license.php).
+EjectaGL is published under the [MIT Open Source License](http://opensource.org/licenses/mit-license.php).

 ## How to use